issa-project/issa-pipeline/pipeline/README.md

 <img src="../doc/pipeline_details.png" width="900" />

-To adapt this pipeline to a different document repository only the metadata step and JSON-RDF mappings have to be modified.
+To adapt this pipeline to a different document corpus only the [metadata](./metadata) step and [RDF transformation](./xR2RML) mappings have to be modified.

+>:point_right: Before runing ISSA pipeline the [execution environment](../environment) has to be setup and running.

 ## Source Code
 ISSA pipeline's source code is a combination of Python scripts for data processing and Linux bash scripts for data flow and tools integration.